Public Limited Company: Advantages and Disadvantages

-Is it something you should consider for your business?
+Is it something that can work for your business?

-Today, our experts in business management and finance look at public limited business advantages and disadvantages to help you answer that very question.
+Today, our experts in business management and finance look at the public limited company advantages and disadvantages to help you choose the right direction for your company.

-A public limited business operates just as a limited company (LTD) does in terms of an operational capacity, however, its shares are open to public ownership.
+A public limited business operates just as a private limited company (LTD) does in terms of operational capacity; however, it is also separate in how it works, as shares are open to public ownership.
 Anyone can buy and sell stocks in the corporation, should they be available.
-Because of this public access, the business must publish their statutory accounts annually to provide an accurate representation of its current financial position.
+Because of this public access, the business must publish its annual statutory account results to provide an accurate representation of its current profits, financial position and tax responsibilities.

 You can learn more about what statutory accounts are here:

 Most public limited companies are large corporations.
-However, any company that meets certain criteria can establish themselves as a public brand.
+However, any company that meets certain structure criteria can establish itself as a public brand.
 These include: